a conversation about self-exploration with yannis simonides

 CG: Should we allow ourselves to be much more curious, immensely curious?
 Using the giant squid as a metaphor.

-giant squid has never been seen, is because (less out of curiosity and more out of man’s hubris) for years people went down into the depths in umbilical rovers, robot submersibles with big lights, to search for it.
+SB: One of the reasons the giant squid has never been seen, is because (less out of curiosity and more out of man’s hubris) for years people went down into the depths in umbilical rovers, robot submersibles with big lights, to search for it.
 But they never put two-and-two together: the giant squid has the largest and most sensitive eyeball in the animal kingdom and here the ‘unenlightened’ seekers go down with the brightest light ever made then are puzzled why they can't find any.

 You see, what goes along with good, curious exploration is empathy: you need to enter another world and see and feel it the way its inhabitants see it.
 Deep down, the giant squid gathers light with its large eye: the bioluminescent light of flashing dinoflagellates.